Skip to content

 The Must-Haves

-Now, with this title I have two essential elements covered: (1) my name, (2) the site’s keyword.
+Now, with this title, I have two essential elements covered: (1) my name, (2) the site’s keyword.

 The visitor and search engines can quickly determine what the site is about.
 This is super important for website ranking and authority.
 While there are a number of other areas that need your keyword for website optimization, the title is one of the top ones.

-So, using my site above, the URL is http://karencioffiwritingforchildren.com
+So, using my site above, the URL is https://karencioffiwritingforchildren.com.

 Tip: It’s really a much better idea to create a separate website for each book, in addition to your central author site.
 It allows you to create multiple must-have pages for each book.
 See number 4 in the tips below.

 HOT TIP: If your title is too long, it’s better to use the niche keyword, say ‘children’s historical fantasy,’ and omit your name.
-Unless you’re Eric Carle, or Kevin Henkes, or James Patterson, you’re name has no search engine value.
+Unless you’re Eric Carle, or Kevin Henkes, or James Patterson, your name has no search engine value.

 I originally had a problem with this.
-I ventured into a number of writing arenas including content writing and online marketing.
+I ventured into a number of writing arenas, including content writing and online marketing.
 Instead of keeping those areas separate, I brought them into my children’s writing site.

-TIP: If you’re also involved in other writing arenas as I am, create a separate sites for promoting yourself as an expert in those areas.
+TIP: If you’re also involved in other writing arenas as I am, create a separate site for promoting yourself as an expert in those areas.
 You wouldn’t want to have your steamy romance books listed on your children’s writing site.

 Remember, whatever your site’s niche is, keep it focused on that niche.